cc4i/deep-search-adk/README.md

 # Deep Researcher

-A Deep Researcher Agent is built with Google's Agent Development Kit (ADK) Agent generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack) version `0.7.0`
+A Deep Researcher Agent is built with Google's Agent Development Kit (ADK).
+The agent layout is generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack) version `0.7.0`

 ## Project Structure